Assembling and Configuring the Starter Kit Components

 Overview

-The AudioworX Starter Kit apart from being a tool for quick onboarding and integration, also caters to audio algorithm developers enabling building and testing custom audio objects for AudioworX.
-The software package of the Starter Kit includes the source code for an example external audio object, which can be used as boilerplate code to implement custom audio algorithms, and VS Code workspace files for debugging the source code, along with additional options in the Starter Kit Utility to streamline development and testing.
+The Starter Kit also caters to more advanced users like audio DSP and algorithm engineers with developer options* enabling users to create custom audio objects for use in the AudioworX framework.
+The software package of the Starter Kit includes the source code for an example custom audio object, and VS Code workspace files for debugging.
+Additionally, the Starter Kit Utility Tool (SKUtility) is also built with developer options to streamline development and testing.

-This document provides instructions on setting up the developer environment for building and testing custom audio algorithms, starting with the installation of the toolchain, building the custom audio object in the DSP Library to be used in GTT, building the custom executable to be run on the Starter Kit hardware, and finally running a remote debug session to step-through code on the Starter Kit.
+This document provides instructions on assembling a Starter Kit from scratch, setting up the developer environment for building and testing custom Audio Objects, building the custom executable to be run on the Starter Kit hardware, and finally running a debug session to step-through code remotely on the Starter Kit.

 Related Topics